franleplant/nosleepjavascript-blog/content/blog/tailwindcss-experience/index.md

   - dark mode
 ---

-My blog has been long overdue to some aesthetic love and I gave Tailwind a run for its money.
+My blog has been long overdue for some aesthetic love.
+I went with [Tailwind Css][10] because I have been hearing really good things about it.
+This is my experience.

 I had a lot of fun with Tailwind, it’s refreshing not to write css and only care about classes, the utility approach sounds weird at first